 Energy Efficient Cooling and Air Conditioning Tips

-Air conditioning and cooling are one of the most important inventions in the past century.
-They helped make summer blockbusters, wartime planes and supplies possible.
+Air conditioning and cooling are among the most important inventions in the past century.
+They made summer blockbusters possible and helped boost manufacturing for wartime supplies and airplanes.

-Cooling, however, puts enormous strain on the electricity system and creates huge quantities of pollution.
-This particular IEA Report aims to raise awareness of the impact and suggests solutions.
+However cooling puts a huge burden on electrical systems and generates huge amounts of pollution.
+This particular IEA report aims to raise awareness of the effects of this demand, and provides solutions.

 Energy Efficiency

-When you are choosing an air conditioner energy efficiency is an important factor.
-Upgrade to an energy-efficient air conditioner and reduce your energy costs and also reduce your environmental impact.
-Air conditioners are rated according to a variety of energy efficiency ratings, including SEER, EER, and HSPF.
-These ratings show how much an air conditioner can cool with a certain amount of electricity.
-The higher the rating the more efficient the unit is.
-You can locate a SEER rating on the yellow Energy Guide label or by searching for “SEER ratings” online.
+Energy efficiency is one of the most important factors to consider when choosing a new cooling system.
+Upgrade to an efficient air conditioner and save money on energy bills and also reduce your environmental impact.
+The energy efficiency of air conditioners is assessed in various ways such as SEER and EER.
+These ratings indicate how much an air conditioner can cool with a certain amount of electricity.
+The higher the rating, the more efficient the unit.
+The SEER rating of a unit can be found on its yellow Energy Guide Label or by searching “SEER ratings”.

-Other things can influence the efficiency of air conditioning systems, too.
-For example high levels of humidity in the indoor, lack of maintenance, and duct leaks can all make your system more efficient and consume more energy.
-Making sure you are keeping up with routine maintenance and sealing duct leaks are simple steps to increase the efficiency of your system.
+Other factors can affect the efficiency of energy in air conditioning systems too.
+A high humidity indoors, a the absence of maintenance and duct leaks for instance, could all cause your system to work harder and consume additional energy.
+Keeping up with routine maintenance and sealing duct leaks are easy ways to improve the efficiency of your system.

 Commercial cooling systems are also subject to energy efficiency concerns.
-These systems use a combination split- or packaged compressors, as well as huge pipe networks to distribute cooling throughout the building.
-These systems could also incorporate steam systems that require specific maintenance in order to prevent the pipes from getting blocked.
+These systems use a combination split- or packaged compressors, as well as huge pipeline networks to supply cooling throughout the building.
+They might also include steam systems, that require special maintenance to keep the pipes from becoming blocked.

-Many of these large systems can also be controlled by the use of a Building Automation System, which connects the cooling and heating systems into one centralized system.
-Verde has helped clients improve the performance of these systems with simple retrocommissioning recommendations that typically have quick paybacks and incentives for implementation.
+Additionally the majority of these massive systems are controlled by a system known as a Building Automation System (BAS) that integrates all cooling and heating systems within the building into one centralized system.
+Verde has helped clients optimize the performance of these systems with simple retrocommissioning recommendations that typically have quick paybacks and incentives for their implementation.

 Indoor Air Quality

-Particulate matter (PM), volatile organic compounds (VOCs), and carbon dioxide are the three main sources for pollution in modern homes and offices.
-These pollutants can be released into the atmosphere through a variety of actions such as cleaning, cooking and smoking.
-They can trigger respiratory issues and allergies.
+Particulate matter (PM), volatile organic compounds (VOCs) and carbon dioxide are the three most frequent pollutants in modern offices and homes.
+These pollutants are released into the air due to many different activities, like cooking, cleaning, and smoking, and they could lead to respiratory issues and allergic reactions.

-In addition to the obvious health benefits of improving IAQ, it can also improve the comfort of your home.
-For instance, a home with a lot of air pollution can turn musty and odor unpleasant.
-It can also cause irritation or itchy eyes and a swollen sensation.
-This can be addressed by installing an air purifier, maintaining the HVAC system, and ensuring that doors and windows are open for ventilation as required.
+In addition to the obvious health benefits of improving IAQ It can also improve the comfort of your home.
+For instance, a home with high air pollutants can be stale and smell unpleasant.
+It can also trigger irritated eyes or itchy eyes, and a swollen sensation.
+These issues can be prevented by installing an air purifier, ensuring the health of the HVAC system, and making sure that windows and doors are kept open to let in air as needed.

-Poor air quality can lead to headaches, difficulty concentrating and general malaise.
-While these symptoms can be relieved after leaving a area, prolonged exposure could exacerbate existing health conditions and can even result in serious health issues.
+Poor air quality can lead to headaches, concentration problems and a general feeling of feeling of ill-health.
+While these symptoms will resolve themselves after leaving a space, prolonged exposure to air pollution can exacerbate existing health conditions and could lead to serious illness.

-Ventilation is the most important aspect that influences IAQ.
-This can be influenced by the weather, room occupancy rates, and also the design of the structure.
+Ventilation is the main factor that impacts IAQ.
+This is affected by the weather, the occupancy rate of rooms, and the design.
 There are many methods to improve IAQ.
-This includes adding plants to the home, opening doors and windows as often as possible, and making sure that the HVAC system works properly.
-If you’d prefer more of a thorough approach, it is recommended that they speak with a Comfort Specialist about an indoor air quality assessment.
+This includes installing plants in the home, opening the doors and windows as often as feasible, and making sure that the HVAC system is working correctly.
+If you’re looking to take it a further, we suggest you consult a Comfort Specialist about an indoor air quality assessment.

 Smoke Pollution

-Heat pumps and central air conditioning systems are great at removing biological pollutants like molds, bacteria pollen, pet dander and mold.
+Heat pumps and central air conditioning systems are effective at removing biological contaminants like bacteria, molds, pet dander and pollen.
 However they are not able to remove smoke particles.
-The tiny particles of wildfire smoke are very dangerous, and they can easily get into your eyes, nose, and throat and cause symptoms such as burning or itchy eyes congestion, runny nose, and coughing.
-They can also cause irritation to the lungs and exacerbate chronic lung and heart conditions.
-Smoke particles can trigger a range of health issues, including bronchitis and aggravated asthma.
+Smoke from wildfires contains microscopic particles which can cause symptoms such as burning or itchy eye, congestion, runny nasal, and coughing.
+They can also cause irritation to your lungs and cause worsening of chronic heart and lung conditions.
+The tiny particles of smoke can clog your lung, triggering a myriad of health effects, including aggravated asthma, bronchitis, and damage to your heart and lungs.

-The smoke blanketing New York City this week was caused by forest fires in Canada and has created hazardous air quality conditions across a large portion of the northern US and southern Canada.
-The thick fog of smoke reduces visibility and can cause respiratory distress for anyone who has to be outside.
+The haze that engulfed New York City last week was caused by forest fires raging in Canada.
+It can also cause dangerous air quality issues across large parts of the south and north of the United States.
+The thick smoke haze can reduce visibility and can cause respiratory stress for anyone who is outdoors.

-There is no way to stop smoke from getting into your home through windows and doors especially in older houses with many cracks and drafts.
-You can take steps to reduce the amount of smoke entering your home or business.
+There is no way to prevent smoke from getting into your home through doors and windows, especially in older homes with many cracks and drafts.
+You can take steps to lessen the amount of smoke entering your home or business.

-If your HVAC system is in the recirculation feature, make sure to switch off when you are in a smokey environment.
-This will allow your HVAC to exhaust the smoky indoor air outside, rather than the air being recirculated.
-If you have ducts in your building that connect to areas that may have high concentrations of contaminants, such as parking garages that are attached to the building and loading docks, make sure that those ducts are separate from the rest of the duct system.
+If your HVAC system is in an recirculation mode, make sure to turn it off during smoky conditions.
+This allows the system to exhaust the smoky air directly outside rather than returning it to inside.
+If you have ducts within your building connected to areas that could generate high levels of contaminants, such as attached parking garages and loading docks, make sure that those ducts are separate from the rest of the duct system.

 Supercooling

-In recent years, supercooling has become a popular energy-saving technique.
-It’s based on the idea that electricity costs don’t vary by amount at any time of the day.
-In reality, the majority of electricity companies offer “time-of-use” plans that feature different peak and off-peak rates.
-Supercooling allows homeowners to pre-cool their homes during off-peak times so that they don’t need to run their air conditioners during the high-cost summer peak periods.
+Supercooling is a trend to save energy that has become more popular in recent years.
+It’s based upon the notion that electricity doesn’t cost the same amount at all times of the day.
+In fact, many energy companies offer “time-of-use” plans that offer different rates for off-peak and peak times.
+Supercooling lets homeowners pre-cool their homes at off-peak hours, so they don’t have to run their air conditioners during the high-cost summer peak periods.

-This method requires an automated thermostat that can be programmed.
-However even with this, homeowners should be sure to examine their electricity consumption patterns and decide the best time to run their air conditioner.
-A lot of people save 25% or more on their energy bills through this method.
+This requires an automatic thermostat that can be programmed.
+Even with this homeowners should take the time to analyze their electricity usage patterns to determine the time when their air conditioner is most cost-effective.
+A lot of people save 25% or more on their energy bills by using this method.

-To supercool the home, the homeowner should set their AC to an lower temperature the following morning and maintain it for a few more hours.
-This cools down the walls, floors, furniture, and fixtures of the house as well as the air inside.
-Then, when peak energy-cost hours hit the homeowner cranks the air conditioning on and runs it until it is turned off for several hours.
+To supercool the home homeowners should set their AC to an lower temperature the following morning and keep it there for a few more hours.
+This cools the walls as well as floors, furniture and fixtures as well as the inside air.
+Then, when the peak energy-cost times arrive the homeowner cranks the air conditioning on and runs it until it’s off for several hours again.

-This strategy is successful because it doesn’t only mean making the air inside the home cooler.
-It’s also about preventing heat from entering the house through windows, doors and other leak points.
-This is why homeowners must ensure that their home is constructed and insulated, and also make sure to insulate any drafty or leaky areas.
-Also, they should make use of window shades to block the sunlight, particularly in areas that get direct sunlight during the hottest hours of the day.
-Also, they should make sure that all windows and doors are tightly sealed to prevent air from getting out during cooling cycles.
-Finally, they should consider installing smart thermostats that will assist them in ensuring that they start and stop cooling at the best times of the day.
-This will allow homeowners to cut down on their energy bills without having to remember when to turn off or on the system.
+This strategy is effective because cooling isn’t just about keeping the air inside the house cool.
+It’s crucial to prevent heat from getting into your home through doors, windows and other points that leak.
+This is why homeowners should ensure that their home is properly constructed and insulated, and also make sure to insulate any drafty or leaky areas.
+They should also make use of window shades to block the sun, especially in areas that are exposed to direct sunlight during the hottest parts of the day.
+They should also ensure that all doors and windows are tightly sealed to prevent air from escape during cooling cycles are in progress.
+Also, they should consider using smart thermostats that can assist them in ensuring that they start and stop cooling at the best times of the day.
+This will allow homeowners to cut down on their energy bills without having to remember when to turn on or off the system.

 Explore More